dkidney/how2/shell/shell.md

 # start a new screen and give it a name
 screen -S test-screen

+# start a new screen and give it a name - or attach to exisitng session with that name
+screen -R test-screen

 # start a new terminal window within the screen session
 screen -t test-window1